mesosphere/dcos-docs-site/pages/1.11/installing/production/upgrading/index.md

         dcos_generate_config.ee.sh --generate-node-upgrade-script <installed_cluster_version>
         ```
     3. The command in the previous step will produce a URL in the last line of its output, prefixed with `Node upgrade script URL:`.
 Record this URL for use in later steps.
 It will be referred to in this document as the "Node upgrade script URL".
-    4. Run the [nginx][advanced-install] container to serve the installation files.
+    4. Run the [nginx][install] container to serve the installation files.

 4. Go to the DC/OS Master [procedure](#masters) to complete your installation.